leonardo-s-mattos/pandora-blogx/_posts/AgilePlaybook/Building_a_team/Interacting/2020-01-04-Creating_honest_discussions.md

     transparent, and builds trust, which are key for aligning towards the team’s goal.

--   Team with lower than SAP IT average westrum culture scores.
+-   Team with low average westrum culture scores.
 Applying this play helps create a framework for better dialog around joint problems.

 Expected outcomes: